cesarcf/app-redux/README.md

 # app-redux
-App with React and Redux
+App with React and Redux (Simple Example)